A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Conclusions

 \section{Conclusions}

-In this paper, we present a SLR on the primary studies related to DL4SE from the top software engineering research venues.
+In this paper, we present a systematic literature review on the primary studies related to DL4SE from the top software engineering research venues.
 Our work heavily relied on the guidelines laid out by Kitchenham \etal for performing systematic literature reviews in software engineering.
 We began by establishing a set of research questions that we wanted to answer pertaining to applications of DL models to SE tasks.
 We then empirically developed a search string to extract the relevant primary studies to the research questions we wanted to answer.
 We supplemented our searching process with snowballing and manual additions of papers that were not captured by our systematic approach but were relevant to our study.
 We then classified the relevant pieces of work using a set of agreed upon inclusion and exclusion criteria.
 After distilling out a set of relevant papers, we extracted the necessary information from those papers to answer our research questions.
 Through the extraction process and the nature of our research questions, we inherently generated a taxonomy which pertains to different aspects of applying a DL-based approach to a SE task.
 Our hope is that this SLR provides future SE researchers with the necessary information and intuitions for applying DL in new and interesting ways within the field of SE.
-The concepts and relationships described in this review should aid researchers and developers in understanding where DL can be applied and what the necessary considerations are when applying these complex models.
+The concepts described in this review should aid researchers and developers in understanding where DL can be applied and necessary considerations for applying these complex models to automate SE tasks.